mountainMath/mountain_doodles/posts/2024-10-20-bc-election-2024/index.html.md

 The animation interpolates between the geographies of the ridings, and bubbles for each riding of size proportional to the total vote count.
-This visualized the degree to which the map view over-emphasizes rural areas which predominantly went to the Conservatives, whereas electoral districts with high population density and consequently lower area were predominantly won by the NDP.
+This visualizes the degree to which the map view over-emphasizes rural areas, which predominantly went to the Conservatives, whereas electoral districts with high population density and consequently lower area were predominantly won by the NDP.

 ::: {.cell}